 The project has been closely evaluated by the University and medical students will develop a range of online consulting skills.
 For example, they are taught how to garner information from patients online, how to deal with complex medical cases, how to respond to questions and follow-ups and what type of online consultation methods to choose.
 The University will be closely monitoring the language that junior doctors use in their online communications as this must be appropriate for a clinical setting.

 Dr. Mohammad Al’Ubaydli, founder and CEO of Patients Know Best said: “The biggest barrier to doctors conducting online consultations is that no-one taught them how to do so.
 Leicester’s approach is world pioneering and we are proud to make Patients Know Best available to help train its students.
 Together we will create a curriculum and make it available to other medical schools through an open-access licence.”

-British Medical Association News coverage of University of Leicester
+The British Medical Association – News coverage

-Instant education: virtual treatment for clinical practice12 May 2014
+Instant education: virtual treatment for clinical practice

 First years are getting an early taste of clinical practice thanks to a groundbreaking scheme that allows them to treat ‘virtual patients’